bundlewrap/bundlewrap/docs/content/guide/cli.md

 <div class="alert alert-info">Needs <a href="https://kislyuk.github.io/argcomplete/">argcomplete</a> to be manually installed.</div>

 This subcommand is meant to be used with [argcomplete](https://kislyuk.github.io/argcomplete/).
-When argcomplete is installed and activated, it is activated by the bw main command and shows tab-completions for all subcommands and arguments.
+When argcomplete is installed and activated, it is activated by the bw main command and shows tab completions for all subcommands and arguments.

 ```none
 $ bw apply <TAB><TAB>